 Would you continue ambling along on your way, or would you turn around and sprint along with them, just in case?

-In marketing, social proof works the same way.
+Social proof works the same way in marketing.

-- Expert’s opinion – An expert in the industry speaks highly of your brand (in articles, on social media, in interviews).
+- Expert’s opinion – An industry expert speaks highly of your brand (in articles, on social media, in interviews).

-- Endorsement – A celebrity or influencer recommends your product or service (on social media, in interviews, on TV).
+- Endorsement – An influencer or celebrity endorses your offering by recommending it on social media, in interviews, or on TV.

 - Crowd – A large group of people endorse your brand through follows, reviews, or posting favorably about your brand.

-- Friends and family – Someone a consumer knows (such as a friend, family, or co-worker) personally recommends your brand.
+- Friends and family – Someone a consumer knows (such as a friend, family member, or co-worker) personally recommends your brand.

 - Certification – An authority certifies your brand as trustworthy (like a blue checkmark on Instagram or a Better Business Bureau accreditation).

 Many of these types can fit into your marketing strategy.
-Not only that, but the majority of them are suitable for a limited marketing budget.
+Not only that, but the majority of them allow you to use social proof with a limited marketing budget.

-Social proof is one of the most powerful marketing tactics available.
-According to behavioral scientist Robert Cialdini, social proof is one of the six major principles of persuasion.
+Social proof is one of the most powerful tools of marketing available.
+According to behavioral scientist Robert Cialdini, social proof is one of the six major principles of the psychology of persuasion.

-To truly understand how powerful social proof is as a marketing or persuasion concept, we can simply look at how one of the most commonly used items in grocery shopping was created: the shopping cart.
+To truly understand the power of social proof as a marketing or persuasion concept during the decision-making process, we can simply look at how one of the most commonly used items in grocery shopping was created: the shopping cart.

 To his surprise, this tactic backfired.
 Customers said pushing the cart made them look bad and that it reminded them of a baby stroller.